ValentinPy1/TrendSearch/ENV_SETUP.md

 - The `STRIPE_PUBLISHABLE_KEY` can be used in client-side code (but not needed for this implementation)
 - The `DATA_FOR_SEO_LOGIN`, `DATA_FOR_SEO_PASSWORD`, and `DATA_FOR_SEO_CRED_B64` should only be used on the server side
 - The `GOOGLE_SEARCH_API_KEY` and `GOOGLE_SEARCH_ENGINE_ID` should only be used on the server side
+- The `SUPABASE_ACCESS_TOKEN` is used for MCP authentication and should be kept secure (not committed to version control)